JoJoPages/jojopages.github.io/long-covid-log.md

 ### Be Wary of Long Covid Forums

-Firstly, I'm NOT talking here about the MOST EXCELLENT sites like Nuffield https://www.nuffieldhealth.com/covid-rehab .
+Firstly, I'm NOT talking here about the MOST EXCELLENT sites like [Nuffield](https://www.nuffieldhealth.com/covid-rehab).

 I'm talking about the Facebook etc forums that exist for 'Long Covid Communities'.